gideaoms/react-native-motif/readme.md

 # React Native Motif (beta)

-This is the initial version of React Native Motif, a React Native Library to build UI.
+This is the initial version of React Native Motif, a React Native Library to build UI components.

 ```tsx
 // src/motif.tsx